JasonTurley/eJPT/cheat-sheet.md

 ## Misc

-Found a webshell/admin panel on a site?
+- Found a webshell/admin panel on a site?
 	- Run phpinfo(); to determine if it is a PHP shell
 - Try to get a reverse shell connection
-- Check for flag in /home or /var/www
+- Check for flag in the user's home directory
+- Enumerate, enumerate, enumerate